Anti Fatigue Mat

 FAQ

-Early models are in pilot use globally.
-Expect wider availability in Australia in the next 1–2 years.
+Early models exist and pilots are underway.
+Expect broader availability in Australia over the next 12–24 months.

 Are smart mats suitable for government and education fitouts?

-Yes — they align perfectly with public sector goals of proactive injury prevention and enhanced staff wellbeing.
+Yes — they align with public sector goals for proactive injury prevention, measurable outcomes and staff wellbeing.

-Will smart mats integrate with existing ergonomic programs?
+How will smart mats fit with WHS programs?

 Conclusion

-The future of anti fatigue mats is about more than cushioning.
-It’s about intelligence — helping organisations and individuals stand healthier, work smarter, and create workplaces that truly support human wellbeing.
+The future of anti-fatigue mats is about more than cushioning.
+It’s about intelligence — helping organisations and individuals stand healthier, work smarter, and create workplaces that truly support wellbeing.

 References